 Section 1 of the ANT Message Protocol and Usage document gives you a high-level overview of the ANT protocol.
 You can find this and a host of other resources on our downloads page (on the documents tab).

 The ANT protocol has been built into the hardware ready to be built into your products.

 ANT technology has been incorporated into a family of products that allows a particular implementation to be scaled to suit the needs of the application and the vision of the product designer.

 You can find more details of these items in the components section of this website.

 A key feature of ANT that distinguishes it from other protocols is that any given node in the network can act as the master for one channel, and as the slave for another channel.
 This allows complex network topologies to be formed.

-Sections 3-5 (Network Topologies, ANT Nodes, and ANT Channels) of the ANT Message Protocol and Usage document are introduced in this short presentation.
-Animations of the interactions between devices illustrate how the master and slave devices establish a channel, and how network structures are formed.
+Sections 3-5 (Network Topologies, ANT Nodes, and ANT Channels) of the ANT Message Protocol and Usage document describe how the master and slave devices establish a channel, and how network structures are formed.